LNP-BP/LNPBPs/lnpbp-0004.md

      otherwise go to step 3 and generate a new `N' >> N`.
 4. For each of the slots that remain empty (the slot number is represented by `j`):
-   - compute SHA256-tagged hash of `seed_entropy || j`, where `j` is
+   - compute SHA256-tagged hash of `seed_entropy || j`, where `j` is stored as
-     little-endian two byte representation 16-bit
-     number.
-The tagged hash procedure must run according to BIP-340 [4] using UTF-8 representation of the string `LNPBP4:entropy` as a tag
+     little-endian two byte representation, i.e. the total length of the hashed byte string should be 272 bits.
+The tagged hash procedure must run according to BIP-340 [4] using UTF-8 representation of  `LNPBP4:entropy` string as the tag.
 5. Compute commitment to the resulting buffer with LNPBP-1 [1], LNPBP-2 [2] or
    other protocol using `LNPBP4` as the protocol-specific tag.